pmorvalho/MultIPAs/README.md

 ```

 ## Program Mutilator

+The following three semantic program mutilations are available on MultIPAs' program mutilator:

 + _B1 - Wrong Comparison Operator (WCO)_: MultIPAs swaps an expression's comparison operators for some syntactically similar operator e.g. swaps the operator **<** for **<=**.
 MultIPAs can also swap **>** for **>=**, **<=** for **<**, **>=** for **>**, **==** for **=**, and **!=** for **==**;
 + _B2 - Variable Misuse (VM)_: MultIPAs swaps a variable in the program by another variable of the same type.
 The resulting mutilated program can be compiled successfully since MultIPAS ensures that both variables are of the same type;